J-Branch/capstone-2025/README.md

 ## 💽 Installation

-windows only - download the .exe file and enjoy
+windows only - download the .exe file from releases and enjoy

 ## 🚀 How to Play